 It varies by course, but each course offers some combination of:

 How many hours per week will I have to spend on coursework?

 This will vary from course to course and week to week.
-Some weeks you may have less required work to do while in other weeks there will be more.
-It is estimated that students will spend about three hours per week on online course modules and discussions or in the classroom and a further three hours per week on course readings and course work.
+Some weeks you may have less required work to do while other weeks there will be more.
+It’s estimated students will spend about three hours per week on online course modules and discussions and a further three hours per week on course readings and course work.
 Assignments and exams are in addition to these estimates.

 Is this certificate program recognized in the broader academic and nonprofit community?